 In the past decade, with the rapid increase of data rate and the number of data centers, it is now possible to support emerging data-intensive computing applications (such as machine learning and neural networks).
 If we use the SerDes data rate as an indicator, today's most advanced Pulse Amplitude Modulation 4-Level (PAM4) SerDes runs at 112Gbps.
 100G Ethernet can now be supported in a single lane, which was only possible with 180 parallel lanes at the beginning of the 21st century.
 To support 112Gbps PAM4 technology used to design 400G or 800G Ethernet and optical networks, physical layer reference clocks for the SerDes need to have phase jitter below 150fs RMS.
 If noise considerations on PCB, restrictions on component layout, signal wiring requirements and power decoupling are added, hardware developers prefer that these physical layer clocks phase jitter closer to 100fs RMS.
 Since a typical network switch also includes other clocking, including those used for synchronization (more on this in the next section), processors, ASICs, memory, etc., an ultra-high performance timing IC that generates all of the clocking requirements in a single chip is preferred.
 This helps the PCB designers have a clock tree solution that is optimized for cost, area, power, and performance.
-Renesas now offers ClockMatrix 2 that addresses all of the aforementioned requirements.
+Renesas now offers ClockMatrix 2 which addresses all of the aforementioned requirements.

 What is Clock Synchronization?